twolodzko/knife/README.md

 ```

 I created `knife` exactly for this purpose.
 It splits the input strings by whitespaces using Rust's [`std::str::SplitWhitespace`]
-and extracts fields specified using a pattern language like the one used by `cut`.
+and extracts fields specified using a pattern language like the one used by `cut` (e.g. `1,3,5-8` for the fields 1, 3,
+and 5 to 8 inclusively).

 ```shell
 $ echo "Mary   had a     little  lamb." | knife 2-4
 had a little
 ```

 That's it, it doesn't do anything more.
-If you need more customizable search, use dedicated tools like
+If you need more customizable search or more bells and whistles, use dedicated
-`grep`, `sed`, `awk`, etc or the `cut` itself.
+tools like `grep`, `sed`, `awk`, etc or the `cut` itself.

 ## Installation